nautobot/nautobot-app-version-control/README.md

 ## Branches

-With the Nautobot-Dolt plugin installed, everything within Nautobot happens on a branch.
-The "active branch" is always visible in a banner at the top of page.
+With the Nautobot-Dolt plugin installed, everything within Nautobot happens on a branch. the "active branch" is always visible in a banner at the top of page.
 The default branch "main" represents the state of the production database, all other branches represent the state of in-progress changes to main.
 While changes can be made directly to the main branch (assuming appropriate permissions),